 Ancora High School may accept homeschool credits earned through a qualified curriculum provider or organization.
 Acceptance of credits will be on a case-by-case basis.
-Students will be required to submit official transcripts, course scope and sequences/syllabi, and course portfolios for each requested course transfer.
+Students will be required to have official transcripts sent directly to Ancora High School.
+Ancora High School may require students to provide course scope and sequences/syllabi, and course portfolios for any transfer course, if needed to verify course content.